jnduli/blog_jnduli.co.ke/content/freeing_up_hard_drive_space_in_linux.rst

 The above shows part of the output of the above command.
 You can change the folders as you try to figure out what is consuming space.

-The 'du' command ignores files and folders that start with a '.'.
-This can become troublesome because it will not give you enough information about what is consuming space especially in the home directly, which in my case is riddled with such.
-To fix that, tun this command instead:
+The `du` command ignores files and folders that start with a '.'.
+This can become troublesome because it will not give you enough information about what is consuming space especially in the home directory, which in my case is riddled with such.
+To fix that, run this command instead:

 .. code-block:: bash